cathoderay/dbl/README.md

   ```
       $ ./scripts/install.sh
   ```
+  This step assumes you have rust installed.
-  This step will compile and move necessary files to your `$HOME/.dbl` folder.
+  (Please, go to https://rust-lang.org/tools/install/ if you don't) This step will compile and move necessary files to your `$HOME/.dbl` folder.
   Also, a new alias is added to your `.bashrc` and `.zshrc`.